censusreporter/census-places-json/README.md

 http://www.census.gov/geo/maps-data/data/nlt.html

-This script will download all the lookup table zip files available at this URL, or can be used to download the file for a single state.
+This script will download all the lookup table zip files available at this URL.
+An optional `-s` argument will limit the download to a single state.

     >> python download_lookup_table_files.py